 If you have children, deciding where there will live and other what role each parent will play in their lives tends to be the most emotionally challenging part of divorce.
 Our team can assist with making arrangements for children voluntarily as well as guiding you through applying to a Family Court for a Children Arrangement Order where required.

-Specialist Divorce Lawyers for Police Officers, Firefighters and the Armed Forces
+Divorce for police officers, firefighters and the Armed Forces

 Our divorce solicitors have a long track record of advising armed forces personnel, firefighters and police officers on divorce, allowing us to provide an experienced service tailored to the needs of family involved in these essential professions.